-In January 2000 the project was abandoned when the Pollution Control Hearings Board reversed and vacated the water quality certification and water rights that the Washington State Department of Ecology had issued.
+In January 2000, the project was abandoned when the Pollution Control Hearings Board reversed and vacated the water quality certification and water rights that the Washington State Department of Ecology had issued.
 For more info: view a Timeline Synopsis of the Open Pit Mine Proposal, or read Highlights regarding how the proposal was stopped.

 On December 21, 2004, Bureau of Land Management (BLM) signed a mineral patent transferring 154.7 acres of federal lands on Buckhorn Mountain to Crown Resources.
 The Mining Law of 1872 authorizes individuals or companies to locate mining claims on public lands, and to develop the mineral deposits.
 The Mining Law also authorizes mining claimants to purchase their claims for $5 per acre.
 The Bush Administration sold a half a billion dollars worth of gold, plus the surface land value for $770.
 Because BLM and the Forest Service had no management authority over the newly patented and now private land, mining, and reclamation, the EIS and permits for the proposed Buckhorn Mountain Mine would be handled by Ecology.

 As another complication, the legislature had created a new entity called the Environmental Land Use Hearings Board (ELUHB) to fast-track large development projects in low-income areas.
 Ecology issued a Supplemental Environmental Impact statement (SEIS) in September 2006 and rubber-stamped a Stormwater Construction General Permit giving Kinross the go-ahead to construct a mine over a year before it certified water quality or issued water rights, even before the hearings of OHA’s appeals began.
 This, in OHA’s perspective, circumvented due process.
 Under ELUHB, the hearing process for OHA’s appeals would not begin until all the permits necessary to mine Buckhorn Mountain were issued, which happened over a year later in November 2007.